davidetaibi/Microservices_Project_List/README.md

 I am still  looking for a real legacy project (5-10 years old) where I can study how it evolved from Monolithic to microservices.
 I think this is a common issue of most of the researchers working on microservices, and if we will manage to find at least one, it could be a very good starting point.

 Feel free to contribute suggesting other projects.
+You can send recommendations for new projects making a pull request on this page, or sending an email to davide [dot] taibi [at] tuni [dot] fi

 ## Demo/Toy  Projects, mainly for learning purpose